viniciustakedi/url-shortener-go/README.md

 - `POST /api/url/shorten` – Send a long URL and the endpoint will return a short one.
 - `GET /api/url/:shortUrl` – Call this endpoint with a existent short url code to get the original.
 Useful to front.

+## 🔨 TO-DO List
+This project I want to build a sign-up and login system, some way to track access to link and generate a QRCode.
+Logged users can generate a life-time short url.

 ## 🤝 Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.